WINCHESTER

 through

-Joseph Smith, it’s likely that Page thought the Nephite people made a mass
+Joseph Smith, it’s likely that Page thought the Nephites made a mass

-to upstate NY, to take their final stand as a nation against their enemies.
+to make a final stand as a nation against their enemies (who must have also

 George,